The CIO Brief: Don’t Time. Trim.

 Ok, so the market is rich.

-Does that mean we are A) in an AI bubble and B) bubble go pop?
+Does that mean bubble go pop?

+Nope.
 The market is maddening in this way.
 Markets can stay expensive for years.
 Or longer.

 Maybe this time is different.